16 min read

 The platform supports spaces, events, leaderboards, and custom apps.
 The white-labeling is solid, and the API is one of the best in the category for developers who need to integrate community into an existing product.

-Where it falls short: It’s built for B2B customer communities, not creator/course communities.
+Where it falls short: It’s built for B2B customer communities, not creator or course communities.
 The monetization tools are limited.
-It’s not really designed for what most Skool users are doing.
+It’s not designed for what most Skool users are doing.

 Best for: SaaS companies, enterprises, or brands that want to build a customer community alongside their main product.